 The global app economy is expected to surpass $143 billion dollars in less than a year.
 That’s a pretty staggering number, especially when you consider that even the most complex apps can be built in a matter of weeks for a fraction of the potential return.
 With the industry mushrooming at a growth rate of 30% a year, now is the perfect time to get in the door.

-One of the best part of app development is that they can be useful in any industry, pretty much at any time.
-This means that app entrepreneurs (or ‘appreneurs’) only need an idea and an expertise in their industry to get started.
+One of the best parts of app development is that they can be useful in any industry, pretty much at any time.
+This means that app entrepreneurs (or ‘appreneurs’) only need an idea and expertise in their industry to get started.
 The app build itself can be outsourced to app development experts.

 Look at it this way: if you own an industrial dry cleaning business, you don’t build the machines that do the cleaning.
 You buy them from someone who specializes in machine building.
-App development is the same way: you don’t need to build the app when there are people who’s sole specialty is building apps.
+App development is the same way: you don’t need to build the app when there are people who sole specialty is building apps.

 Do-it-Yourself vs Hiring a Guide